Skip to main content

 • Data Modifications: Within three calendar days.

-• Effectiveness: Registrations take effect from the start date if submitted on time; otherwise, they are effective from the application date unless contributions are paid within the regulatory period, backdating the registration.
+• Effectiveness: Registrations generally take effect from the start date if submitted on time.
+Late submissions may take effect from the application date, subject to the applicable contribution rules.

 Social Security Filings (Monthly Contributions)